Skip to main content

 Estimated Reading Time: 2 minutes

-The unemployment rates for metro Houston, Texas, and the nation ticked up in February, according to the Texas Workforce Commission (TWC).
-Houston’s unemployment rate rose from 4.4 to 4.6 percent, Texas from 4.1 to 4.4 percent, and the U.S. rate from 4.1 to 4.2 percent.
+The unemployment rates for metro Houston, Texas, and the nation declined in March, according to the Texas Workforce Commission (TWC).
+Houston’s unemployment rate fell from 4.6 to 4.3 percent, Texas from 4.4 to 4.1 percent, and the U.S. rate from 4.2 to 3.9 percent.

-Among cities in the metro area for which TWC publishes unemployment rates, Bryan had the lowest rate in February and Baytown the highest.
+Among cities in the metro area for which TWC publishes unemployment rates, College Station had the lowest rate in March and Baytown the highest.

 Initial claims filed for unemployment benefits peaked in mid-June ’20, trended down through October ’21, and have remained flat since.

 Continued claims filed by workers unemployed for a week or more inched up early in ’23, slipped going into the fall, and ticked up again in November and December.
-The 30,576 claims filed this February reflect a drop of roughly 2,000 claims from this January but an increase over roughly 4,500 over February last year.
+So far in ’24, they are tracking slightly above the same month last year.

 Prepared by Greater Houston Partnership Research